 Pets are not allowed at volunteer stations or to be left in tents, RV/campers, or tied up unattended in camp.
-Therefore, we require that pets be left at home at all times.
+Therefore, we require that pets be always left at home.

 BENEFITS

 28. WHAT FREE BENEFITS WILL I RECEIVE AS A CONSERVANCY VOLUNTEER?